 How to Deliver “Daily Details”

-Another essential factor in creating positive interactions are the methods you use.
+Another essential factor in creating positive interactions is the communication channel and method you use.
 The methods to deliver “daily details,” include:

 - Phone Calls